bitcoinerlab/descriptors/HARDWARE_WALLETS.md

   `registerLedgerWallet(...)`, `keyExpressionLedger(...)`,
   `signers.signLedger(...)` and `scriptExpressions.wpkhLedger(...)`.

+Deprecated `LedgerManager` helpers still accept 3.x `LedgerState` values.
+They convert byte fields and old policy field names in place to the JSON-safe store format used by the current API.

 For message signing, Ledger supports standard single-key `pkh(KEY)`, `sh(wpkh(KEY))` and `wpkh(KEY)` descriptors. `tr(KEY)` and non-standard policies throw before calling the device.